 Gloria Basse grew up on a dairy farm where they milked over 100 Guernsey cows in southeast Wisconsin.
 She is formerly, the V.P.
 US Pork Business at Zoetis and served marketing, sales, and leadership roles in Animal Health for 30 years.
 Gloria is a seasoned executive who has a history of successfully leading dynamic organizations to drive performance and a unique ability to lead teams and develop people.
 It is her keen understanding of business strategy and processes, strength in building teams, and ability to instill dedication to team success that has made her an effective and proven leader.
 She is currently working with Tonisity International as their Senior Executive Director whose mission is to bring non-antibiotic, disruptive products to the animal health industry and producers worldwide.
 She is also a Senior Associate at The Context Network, a business management and strategy consulting firm providing services to the world’s leading agriculture, biotechnology and food companies.
 Gloria holds a Bachelor of Science degree in Animal Science and Agricultural Journalism from the University of Wisconsin-Madison and an MBA in business from William E. Simon Graduate School of Business at the University of Rochester, NY.
 Recently, Gloria moved out of hustle and bustle of NYC and now enjoys living on her small farm in southwest Virginia.

-Silas Bernardoni was raised on Roller Coaster Farm and lives with his 2 children and wife in rural WI.
-He studied Industrial and System Engineering and did his graduate research on the implementation of disruptive technology.
-His off-farm job is being an engineer and project manager, working with energy utilities across the country to implement energy efficiency programs.
-After going to school and working abroad, Silas decided to return to Wisconsin to start a family and apply his professional skills by co-operating Roller Coaster Farm alongside his parents and two grown siblings.
-Roller Coaster Farm is firmly committed to a holistic approach that exclusively utilizes Heritage breeds (cows, sheep, pigs, and chickens) and combines pre-industrial methodologies with modern technology, research, and a data driven approach to management.
-While not married to any specific breed (though he does have a soft spot for Salmon Faverolle chickens), his focus has been to improve the performance of heritage breeds to maintain their genetics as viable production animals that can compete economically with commercial breeds.
-He and his family have been active in Livestock Conservancy and many national breed associations for as long as he can remember.
+Silas Bernardoni studied Industrial and System Engineering and did his graduate research on the implementation of disruptive technology.
+His off-farm job is engineer and project manager, working with energy utilities across the country to implement energy efficiency programs.
+Silas returned to Wisconsin to start a family and apply his professional skills by co-operating Roller Coaster Farm alongside his parents and siblings.
+Roller Coaster Farm is firmly committed to a holistic approach that exclusively utilizes heritage breeds and combines pre-industrial methodologies with modern technology, research, and a data-driven approaches to management.
+Silas and his family have been active in The Livestock Conservancy and many national breed associations for as long as he can remember.

 Richard M. Blaney is a Floridian with a Bachelor’s degree from Florida State University (1965) and Ph.D. from Louisiana State University (1970), Major in Zoology, Minor in Botany (FSU), Chemistry (FSU), and Geology (LSU).”Looking back over 7 decades, life has been an adventure, and always interesting.
 During the early part of life, I was a student eager to learn about the world around me.
 Science was my passion, my life style, and that has never changed.
 I have my list of accomplishments, many publications, degrees, etc., but I am still a student.
 I traveled throughout the USA, Mexico, and the Caribbean doing field studies and lab research in comparative vertebrate anatomy, systematics, biogeography, evolution, and ecology, primarily specializing in herpetology.
 I have been deeply involved with Environmental issues and Endangered Species.
 Later in my career, I eventually concentrated on teaching courses for Allied Health students, Human Anatomy and Physiology.
 I designed and taught online courses, but absolutely prefer teaching face to face.
 I wrote lab manuals and study guides for these courses.
 I even did a Television series with 14 one hour episodes, ‘Survey of Anatomy and Physiology.’
 I also served as Department Chair, a demanding and thankless job.
 I retired in 2006 and moved from central Florida to a more isolated area in north Florida with plenty of room.
 Hence began my third phase of life as a rancher.
 I am now dedicated to preserving Galiceño horses, a critically endangered breed of Colonial Spanish horse.
 Galiceños of Suwannee is our 80 acre horse ranch located in Suwannee County near Live Oak, Florida.”
 More information can be found at http://Galiceno.org